-3.2.4 Trees 43-64 Ficus microcarpa var.
+Trees 43-55 and 61-64 Ficus microcarpa var.
 'Hillii' (Hills Weeping Fig)

-Trees 43-64 have been identified as Ficus microcarpa var.
+Trees 43-55 and 61-64 have been identified as Ficus microcarpa var.
 'Hillii' (Hills Weeping Fig) which are located on the outside of the Metro building on the Murray Street frontage.

-These trees have been assessed as being in fair health due to the small diameter deadwood throughout their canopies and a reduced canopy cover of approximately 60-70% (comparative to the same species growing in ideal site and environmental conditions).
+These trees have been assessed as being in fair health due to the presence of small diameter deadwood throughout the canopies and a reduced canopy cover of approximately 60-70% (comparative to the same species growing in ideal site and environmental conditions).

-The structure of these trees has been assessed as being fair to poor due to the majority of first order branches being mature epicormic growth resultant from lopping.
+The structure of these trees has been assessed as fair to poor due to the presence of mature epicormic growth resultant from lopping.
 Wounds with possible decay were also noted at branch attachments on the main stem of several of these trees.

-Figure 3: Showing mature epicormic growth, a split branch and wounds with decay on Tree 48
+Figure 11: Showing mature epicormic growth, a split branch and wounds with decay on Tree 48